Relationship and sex education: What and when?What to teach at what age?

-Age six to eight (year 2 – 3): At this age children should know the similarities and differences between boys and girls including knowing that some people may not identify with the gender assigned at birth.
-Understanding the importance of boundaries within friendships and personal relationships is important, including online and through technologies such as mobile phones and games.
+Age six to eight (year 2 – 3): Understanding the importance of boundaries within friendships and personal relationships is important, including online and through technologies such as mobile phones and games.
 They should know what films, programmes and online content they should and shouldn’t be watching, in addition to who to tell, if someone encourages them to watch inappropriate content (this is a grooming tactic).

 Age nine to 11 (year 5 – 6): At these ages it is important to review the previous information taught, as children tend to absorb and retain elements of the information when it is of relevance to them.
 So we allow children to ask more questions in these year groups, to ensure they understand what they have been taught and fill in any gaps in knowledge.
 They will often want more details on conception, how babies (including twins) develop and are born.
 Sometimes they ask how people can get germs from sex and how they can be prevented, or there may be curiosity about feelings or body image – each group is different.